wilsonmar/oss-perf/tableau.md

  <img width="220" alt="tableau data split options" src="https://cloud.githubusercontent.com/assets/300046/11996699/ff0d9ed4-aa25-11e5-8411-c8281ace509e.png">

+You can return to this by clicking "Data Source" tab at the lower left.

 <a id=“Dimensions”>
 ## Dimensions and Metrics</a>
 <img align="right" width="288" alt="tableau columns and rows" src="https://cloud.githubusercontent.com/assets/300046/11996924/bc88bdc2-aa2b-11e5-9aec-0cbd44120c5e.png">

+0. Click on Sheet1 at the bottom set of tabs.

    One of the amazing features of Tableau is it enables users to create sophisticated tables and charts just by dragging and dropping.

    Each dimension element dragged to the column defines a level in the hierarchy of columns.

 0. Drag the Market Dimension to the Columns field.
 This establish the top.
 0. Drag the Quarterly Measure (of the dimension selected) to the Columns field.